Pressure Vessels banner

 Pressure Vessels

-Pressure vessels are enclosed containers used to hold liquids, vapors, and gases at a pressure significantly higher or lower than the ambient pressure.
-They are widely used in various industries such as...
+Pressure vessels are enclosed containers that hold liquids, vapors, and gases at a pressure significantly higher or lower than the ambient pressure.
+They are widely used in various industries such as petrochemical, oil and gas...

 Stainless Steel Tanks

 Stainless steel tanks are widely used in food, beverage, dairy, medicine, cosmetics, and other manufacturing processes where cleanliness and purity are important.
-These are also used in industrial plants for storing chemicals and gases where strong resistance from chemical degradation is required...
+These are also used in industrial plants for storing chemicals and...

 Process Equipment